kencormack/pistar-lastqso/README.md

       Font # 5 may not work for everyone.
 Not all terminal emulators or TERM-types support the ANSI control codes for this feature.

+  -g|--grid
+      For US callsigns only, enable Maidenhead Grid Square look-up for callsigns, based on the US FCC mailing address of record, for a callsign.
+The grid square appears at the end of the QTH data.
+      Results of a lookup are cached until the hotspot is rebooted.
+      This works only for US callsigns.

   -h|--help
       Display this help screen, then exit.